 Drums Aloud History

-This funding has been used to establish West African djembe & sabar drumming & percussion classes by allowing us to subsidise the classes, venue hire costs and means that we have sufficient instruments, for a class of at least 18 people.
+This funding was used to establish West African djembe & sabar drumming classes by allowing classes to be subsidised and to cover venue hire costs.
+It also ensured that, initially, we had sufficient instruments, for a class of at least 18 people.
 These include djembes, dunduns, sabars, krins and a range of other percussion instruments.

 Drums Aloud administration